acrylic-style/CheatEyeClient/README.md

 # CheatEyeClient
-CheatEye for Windows Client(NOT AN PLUGIN).
+CheatEye for Windows Client.

+**THIS IS NOT A BUKKIT PLUGIN, THIS IS CLIENT PROCESS WATCHER.**